Data Protection and the new regulations (GDPR)

 TRAINING FOR CHURCHES

 for use in a church meeting or similar gathering can be found on our Data Protection Documents

 The Information Commissioner’s Office (ICO) has responsibility for overseeing the area of Data Protection.
 Here are some links to information you may find helpful:

-General Guide to GDPR and the new Data Protection Act 2018
+General Guide to GDPR and the Data Protection Act 2018

-Guidance about the new fee structure and exemptions from registration
+Guidance about the fee structure and exemptions from registration

-The ICO have sections on their website aimed at "small businesses" and Charities.
+The ICO have sections on their website aimed at 'small businesses'.
 They have also produced a helpful guide to IT security.
 Whilst this is aimed at small businesses it does provide useful guidance for all organisations.

 Image courtesy of ddpavumba at FreeDigitalPhotos.net